 - The write site to help develop writing skills

 - The math site to help transition into university-level courses

-If you have a disability, our Access to Students with Disabilities office can help you get the supports you need.
+If you have a disability, our Accessibility Services office can help you get the supports you need.

 The Centre for World Indigenous Knowledge and Research is responsible for the administrative and academic needs of Indigenous(Inuit, First Nations and Metis) students.
 Our commitment is to give assistance to Aboriginal/Indigenous students where help may be needed.

 We understand that post-secondary education requires a substantial financial commitment.
 Athabasca University has many financial support options available to help out.